gbenroscience/ParserNG/README.md

 ParserNG allows easy addition of matrices.

-To multiply 2 matrices in 1 step: Do,
+To add 2 matrices in 1 step: Do,

     MathExpression addMat = new MathExpression("M=@(3,3)(3,4,1,2,4,7,9,1,-2);N=@(3,3)(4,1,8,2,1,3,5,1,9);
     P=matrix_add(M,N);P;");